NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 When I visited the link in an isolated environment, there was nothing there.
 This is either because the server either detected I wasn't a bot requesting the file, or it was simply a "burned proxy" that already got rotated out.

+### 12:00 PM - 600 Requests
+At this point, the honeypot has gotten over 600 requests.

+### 3:07 PM - Possible Botnet Recruitment?
+Around 3:07 PM a bot was frantically trying to change the password on my device.
+The bot ran a variety of password reset commands, each pertaining to a different type of device:
+- `nvram set http_passwd`       ← routers
+- `setuserpasswd`               ← embedded devices
+- `sys password`                ← Cisco/network gear
+- `sed -i /etc/shadow`          ← Linux servers
+The bot appeared to be trying multiple persistence techniques, likely because it did not know what type of device it had compromised.

+This behavior is commonly associated with IoT-focused malware families such as variants of Mirai.
+These botnets attempt to maintain access by modifying credentials or configuration depending on the detected platform.